hansintheair/BattleshipWeb/README.md

   15. Confirm Project URL is set to "http://localhost/BattleshipWeb/battleship/"
   16. Index File is set to "Home.php"
   17. Click Finish
+18. Open MySQL Workbench
+19. Select your localhost db to connect to it (if you have no idea what I'm talking about you didn't do the HW, do the HW)
+20. On the left sidebar, under the "Administration" tab, select "Data Import/Restore"
+21. On the localhost Data Import page, select the "Import from Self-Contained File" radio button and set the file path to "<path>/XAMPP/htdocs/BatteshipWeb/battleship/database/Battleships.sql"
+22. Click Start Import
-18. Complete the steps in the Run section to test that everything is set up correctly
+23. Complete the steps in the Run section to test that everything is set up correctly

 ## Run
 1. Start XAMPP Apache & MySQL servers